-Impact(s) Mitigation Measure(s) as bicycle rental and repair, and changing areas with lockers and showers; Conduct a connectivity analysis of the existing bikeway network to identify gaps and prioritize bikeway development where gaps exist. ~ TT 3.17.1-40 Bicycle and Pedestrian Trails: Local jurisdictions can and should establish a network of multi-use trails to facilitate safe and direct off-street bicycle and pedestrian travel and will provide bike racks along these trails at secure, lighted locations. ~ TT 3.17.1-41 Bicycle Safety Program: Local jurisdictions can and should develop and implement a bicycle safety educational program to teach drivers and riders the laws, riding protocols, routes, safety tips, and emergency maneuvers. ~ TT 3.17.1-42 Bicycle and Pedestrian Project Funding: Local jurisdictions can and should pursue and provide enhanced funding for bicycle and pedestrian facilities and access projects, including, as appropriate: Apply for regional, State, and federal grants for bicycle and pedestrian infrastructure projects; Establish development exactions and impact fees to fund bicycle and pedestrian facilities; Use existing revenues, such as State gas tax subventions, sales tax funds, and general fund monies for projects to enhance bicycle use and walking for transportation. ~ TT 3.17.1-43 Bicycle Parking: Local jurisdictions can and should adopt bicycle parking standards that ensure bicycle parking sufficient to accommodate 5 to 10 percent of projected use at all public and commercial facilities, and at a rate of at least one per residential unit in multiple-family developments. ~ TT 3.17.1-44 Local jurisdictions can and should implement measures to reduce employee vehicle trips and to mitigate emissions impacts from municipal travel. ~ TT 3.17.1-45 Pedestrian and Bicycle Promotion: Local jurisdictions can and should work with local community groups and downtown business associations to organize and publicize walking tours and bicycle events, and to encourage pedestrian and bicycle modes of transportation. ~ TT 3.17.1-46 Trip Reduction Program: Local jurisdictions can and should implement a program to reduce vehicle trips by employees, including: Providing incentives and infrastructure for vanpooling and carpooling, such as pool vehicles, preferred parking, and a website or bulletin board to facilitate ride-sharing; Providing subsidized passes for mass transit; Offering compressed work hours, off-peak work hours, and telecommuting, where appropriate; ✓ Offer a guaranteed ride home for employees who use alternative modes of transportation to commute.
-TT 3.17.1-47 Bicycle Transportation Support: Local jurisdictions can and should promote and support the use of bicycles as transportation, including:
+Impact(s) Mitigation Measure(s) Timing of Implementation Responsible Agency or Party as bicycle rental and repair, and changing areas with lockers and showers; Conduct a connectivity analysis of the existing bikeway network to identify gaps and prioritize bikeway development where gaps exist.
+Ongoing over the life of the Plan ✓ Local agencies ▼ TT 3.17.1-40 Bicycle and Pedestrian Trails: Local jurisdictions can and should establish a network of multi-use trails to facilitate safe and direct off-street bicycle and pedestrian travel and will provide bike racks along these trails at secure, lighted locations.
+Ongoing over the life of the Plan ✓ Local agencies ▼ TT 3.17.1-41 Bicycle Safety Program: Local jurisdictions can and should develop and implement a bicycle safety educational program to teach drivers and riders the laws, riding protocols, routes, safety tips, and emergency maneuvers.
+Ongoing over the life of the Plan ✓ Local agencies ▼ TT 3.17.1-42 Bicycle and Pedestrian Project Funding: Local jurisdictions can and should pursue and provide enhanced funding for bicycle and pedestrian facilities and access projects, including, as appropriate: Apply for regional, State, and federal grants for bicycle and pedestrian infrastructure projects; Establish development exactions and impact fees to fund bicycle and pedestrian facilities; Use existing revenues, such as State gas tax subventions, sales tax funds, and general fund monies for projects to enhance bicycle use and walking for transportation.
+Ongoing over the life of the Plan ✓ Local agencies ▼ TT 3.17.1-43 Bicycle Parking: Local jurisdictions can and should adopt bicycle parking standards that ensure bicycle parking sufficient to accommodate 5 to 10 percent of projected use at all public and commercial facilities, and at a rate of at least one per residential unit in multiple-family developments.
+Ongoing over the life of the Plan ✓ Local agencies ▼ TT 3.17.1-44 Local jurisdictions can and should implement measures to reduce employee vehicle trips and to mitigate emissions impacts from municipal travel.
+Ongoing over the life of the Plan ✓ Local agencies ▼ TT 3.17.1-45 Pedestrian and Bicycle Promotion: Local jurisdictions can and should work with local community groups and downtown business associations to organize and publicize walking tours and bicycle events, and to encourage pedestrian and bicycle modes of transportation.
+Ongoing over the life of the Plan ✓ Local agencies ▼ TT 3.17.1-46 Trip Reduction Program: Local jurisdictions can and should implement a program to reduce vehicle trips by employees, including: Providing incentives and infrastructure for vanpooling and carpooling, such as pool vehicles, preferred parking, and a website or bulletin board to facilitate ride-sharing; Providing subsidized passes for mass transit; Offering compressed work hours, off-peak work hours, and telecommuting, where appropriate; ✓ Ongoing over the life of ✓ Local agencies Offer a guaranteed ride home for employees who use alternative modes of transportation to commute. the Plan Local agencies ▼ TT 3.17.1-47 Bicycle Transportation Support: Local jurisdictions can and should promote and support the use of bicycles as transportation, including: